Religion in Brazil: Eastern Orthodoxy

-The Eastern Orthodox Church is also present in Brazil.
-The Orthodox Metropolitan Cathedral, located in São Paulo, is the See of the Archdiocese of the Greek Orthodox Church of Antioch in São Paulo.
+The Orthodox Metropolitan Cathedral, located in São Paulo, is the See of the Archdiocese of the Church of Antioch in São Paulo.
 It is an example of Byzantine architecture that can be appreciated in South America.
 Its construction, which began in the 1940s, was inspired by the Basilica of Hagia Sophia of Istanbul and was inaugurated in January 1954.
 According to IBGE, there were 131,571 Orthodox Christians in Brazil.

-There are also Oriental Orthodox communities in Brazil.
+Oriental Orthodoxy

+Oriental Orthodoxy in Brazil comprises the Armenian Apostolic Church, Coptic Orthodox Church of Alexandria, Syriac Orthodox Church, and Ethiopian Orthodox Tewahedo Church.
+These communities largely developed through immigration from the Middle East, the Caucasus, and Africa between the late 19th and early 20th centuries, particularly in the context of the decline of the Ottoman Empire collapse and related regional upheavals.
+They are primarily concentrated in the state of São Paulo, where they have established parishes and ecclesiastical jurisdictions serving both immigrant populations and converts.

 Jehovah's Witnesses

 In 2022, according to the denomination, Brazil had 909,879 Jehovah's Witnesses with 12,439 congregations and a ratio of 1 Witness to 238 residents.
 However, the 2010 census reported nearly 1.4 million people listed themselves as members.

 The Church of Jesus Christ of Latter-day Saints

-The Latter-day Saints arrived in Brazil in 1913 through German immigrants, but proselytizing efforts only began in 1929.
-It is the fastest-growing church in Brazil in terms of membership.
+The Latter Day Saint movement arrived in Brazil in 1913 through German immigrants, but proselytizing efforts only began in 1929.
+The LDS Church, the largest church in the movement, is the fastest-growing church in Brazil in terms of membership.
 According to the religious institution's records, it has about 1.5 million members, making Brazil the third country in the world with the most members, behind only the United States and Mexico.
-The Church has 36 missions, 2,172 congregations, 21 temples, and 524 Family History Centers.
+As of 2024, the church had 36 missions, 2,172 congregations, 21 temples, and 524 Family History Centers.

-According to the Church's doctrine, these temples perform sacred ordinances such as vicarious baptism, celestial marriage, and family sealing, in addition to being places of learning and spirituality.
-Only baptized and worthy members are allowed to enter the temples.
-The Church also holds worship meetings on Sundays in its chapels throughout Brazil, which are open to the public.
+According to the church's doctrine, adherents perform sacred ordinances in the temple, such as vicarious baptism, celestial marriage, and family sealing, in addition to being places of learning and spirituality.
+Only baptized and worthy members who have a current temple recommend are allowed to enter the temples.
+The church also holds worship meetings on Sundays in its chapels throughout Brazil, which are open to the public.

-The Church is active in community assistance in Brazil, notably through the "Helping Hands" program.
-This initiative mobilizes members and volunteers in activities such as blood donation, food drives, support for natural disasters, health and education campaigns, and revitalization of public spaces.
+The church is active in community assistance in Brazil, notably through the "Helping Hands" program.
+This initiative mobilizes members and volunteers in activities such as blood donation, food drives, support after natural disasters, health and education campaigns, and revitalization of public spaces.
 The church undertakes these actions to contribute to the well-being of its members and local communities.

-Despite being Christians, they believe themselves to be the restored Church of Christ on Earth.
-Therefore, they are part of the Restorationist branch and not affiliated with any other traditional religious movements such as Catholicism, Protestantism, Spiritism, or other Christian denominations, although they respect all denominations.
+They are part of the Restorationist branch of Christianity and not affiliated with other Christian denominations.